-The data sources used in this project are mainly from free and open-source datasets.
+The data sources used in this project are mainly from free and open source datasets.
 We list some examples to show the diversity of sources gathered and the complexity of this task:

-- Electric grid data from electricmap.org and Mobility data from UK governmental agency. - Scientific papers on Carbon Lifetime Cycle Analysis for pet food or personal care products. - Book "How bad are bananas" from Mike Berners Lee and from the North App project for financial and insurance services and leisure activities. - Climate Cook App which bases its footprints on various recognized databases
+- Electric grid data from electricmap.org and Mobility data from UK governmental agency. - Scientific papers on Carbon Life Cycle Analysis for personal care products. - Book "How bad are bananas" from Mike Berners Lee for financial and insurance services and leisure activities. - Climate Cook App which bases its footprints on various recognized databases.

-In order to create a robust database, all footprints are expressed in $gCO_2$ equivalent per Unit ( $gCO_2$ e), where the unit can vary from an item of a good, a km of mobility, a square meter of a house, etc. An important effort was made into creating a spending proxy estimating for many actions, basing the emissions on the purchase amount for determined goods.
+In order to create a robust database, all footprints are expressed in gCO2equivalent per Unit (gCO2e), where the unit can vary from an item of a good, a km of mobility, a square meter of a house, etc. An important effort was made into creating a spending proxy estimating for many actions, basing the emissions on the purchase amount for determined goods.

-3.2.2.
 Database Entries and Organization